CORONAVIRUS CLOSURE UPDATE

 Fourth, all exam rooms, the reception area, counters, chairs, doors and glasses that have been tried on will be disinfected at regular intervals.

-If you need emergency or urgent eye care please reach out to Dr. Larsen on his Cell phone at 509-490-1960.
+If you need emergency or urgent eye care please contact the doctor on call,

 Dr.'s Larsen, LaBissoniere and Ward.